What is a Senior Term Debt?

 A senior term debt has an amortization schedule, where the borrowing company will have to pay the fixed installments of interest and principal.
 What makes senior term debt different than a regular debt is that it can have a bullet payment at the maturity date.
-This means paying the remaining value of the debt is owed to the lender.
+This means paying the remaining value of the debt that is owed to the lender.

-Some term debts only require paying the interest, where the initial principal is paid as a balloon payment.
+Some term debts only require paying the interest, where the initial principal is paid as a balloon payment at the end of the loan term.
 The difference is that in a bullet payment, the repayment may contain both interest and principal amounts.

-This allows the company to keep more of the cash flow in the business for most of the time, when the company needs it the most.
+The “interest only” arrangement with a balloon payment at the end allows the company to keep more of the cash flow in the business for most of the time, when the company needs it the most.
 Therefore, the payment at the end will be far greater than the regular payments made.
-The maturity of a term debt is determined based on multiple factors, including the ability of a company to repay the debt, the useful life of the financed asset and the purpose of the debt.
+The maturity of a term debt is determined based on multiple factors, including the ability of a company to repay the debt, the useful life of the financed asset, and the purpose of the debt.

 When there is principal amortization along with interest payment, the amortization can either be a straight line or accelerated.
 The straight line method is considered a simple method of debt repayment.
 It divides the principal into an equal number of payments, so the payments remain constant throughout the period.
 This is also known as a fixed payment loan.
 We’ve prepared a Fixed Payment Loan Calculator.

 With the accelerated method, the borrower is allowed to make extra payments that will be added to the regular principal payments.
-The benefit to this is a faster reduction of the amount owed, saving the borrower years of interest payments.
+The benefit to this is a faster reduction of the amount owed, saving the borrower money on interest payments.
 This is due to a reduction in the principal amount, meaning a reduced interest expense.
 This form is also known as a fixed principal loan.
 We also have a Fixed Principal Loan Calculator.

 The interest rate is set using a spread plus LIBOR, which is an equivalent rate to the federal fund’s rate and is the short-term interest rate leading banks around the world charge each other.
-The spread, measured in basis points, is predetermined and can increase or decrease base on the credit worthiness of the borrower.
+The spread, measured in basis points, is predetermined and can increase or decrease based on the credit worthiness of the borrower.
 The interest rate can either be fixed or, most commonly, variable.

-When a company has issued multiple debts, it will have a debt schedule in its financial model that tracks the company’s total debt balance, cash balance and interest expense for the forecasted years.
+When a company has issued multiple debts, it will have a debt schedule in its financial model that tracks the company’s total debt balance, cash balance, and interest expense for the forecasted years.
 With senior term debt, it is often the simplest component of the debt schedule because of its predictability.
 For the forecasted period, the repayment amounts will be known with certainty, especially with fixed interest rates and set payments.

 Companies have varying objectives for using debt.
 When they structure their financing, it is common to see a full suite of debt products that includes senior term debt, as well as senior revolving debt, where the former is sometimes combined or even subordinate to the latter.
-Senior term debt are used to raise capital for specific, and often temporary, objectives such as acquisitions, buyouts, refinancing, recapitalizations or fixed asset purchases, which will require a huge amount of lump sum.
+Senior term debts are used to raise capital for specific, and often temporary objectives such as acquisitions, buyouts, refinancing, recapitalizations or fixed asset purchases, which will require a huge lump sum.
 Senior term debt will spread these expenses, which are fairly large, over several years and will be matched by the cash flows the company will generate, so the company can make timely payments.

 Are you ready to take your public speaking skills out into the business world?
 Check out these other topics which are crucial in almost all business presentations: